vvaidy/Qo-DL/README.md

 - User auth token - you'll be given this automatically if it's not already inputted in.
 App id & app secret are required.
 - Naming scheme - file naming scheme (1 = "01. ", 2 = "01 -").
 - Cover size - cover size to request from API (1 = 230x230, 2 = 600x600).
-- Tag_swap1 - FLAC only, write to TRACKNUMBER instead of TRACK, Y or N.
-- Tag_swap2 - FLAC only, write to DATE instead of YEAR, Y or N.
 - Keep_cover' - leave folder.jpg in album dir, Y or N. Not usable with Qobuz-DL_Playlist.
+- Use_proxy - enable or disable proxy.
+- Proxy - <IP address>:<port> Must be https.
+- All tags under "[Tags]" except comment - "Y" or "N".
 **If the provided app id & secret get blacklisted, let me know.
 I have a bunch of working ones.**

 **You can't download ANY tracks with a free account.**
 ## Optional ##
-- Comment tag
+- Comment tag - custom comment.
+You can also input "URL" to write the album URL to the field.

 You can specify what you want to be put into the comment field in your tracks.
 Special characters will be escaped.
 - Move_to - specify where to move album folder after downloading, "" = default.